Are There Dog Supplements That Can Help Shedding?

 When combined with a proper grooming routine and a well-balanced diet, dog shedding supplements can work wonders for your pooch’s coat.
 Take a look at our selection of best supplements for shedding- and make your pick.

-1. Shed-X Dermaplex Liquid Daily Supplement for Dogs
+1. Editor’s Pick: Shed-X Dermaplex Liquid Daily Supplement for Dogs

 The potent natural formula of this anti-shedding dog supplement will actively work to stop both seasonal blowout and regular, everyday shedding.
 The key is in the fact that the formula contains the optimal ratios of both Omega 3s and Omega 6s to support optimal skin and coat health.
 It combines plant-based and animal-based sources of essential fatty acids and important vitamins and minerals: the ingredient list includes Norwegian sardine and anchovy oils, flaxseed oil, wheat germ oil, biotin, and zinc.
 This liquid supplement is also very easy to administer- just add a tablespoon of it to your pet’s meals every day and you’ll see results in no time.

-2. Vet’s Best Healthy Coat Shed & Itch Relief Dog Supplement
+2. Runner Up: Vet’s Best Healthy Coat Shed & Itch Relief Dog Supplement

 Created by veterinarians, this formula is designed to offer relief for dry and itchy skin as well as minimize shedding by supporting a healthy coat.
 Plant-based, this dog supplement for shedding includes yellow dock root, nettle leaf, quercetin, and omega fatty acids in its ingredient list.
 Another important ingredient is MSM, which not only supports joint health but also helps maintain normal histamine levels to make sure your pet’s allergies are in check.
 This dog supplement comes in the form of chewable tablets- administering can be tricky if your pooch is finicky.

-3. Ready Pet Go!
+3. Customer’s Choice: Ready Pet Go!
 Omega 3 for Dogs

 A complete source of Omega 3, 6, and 9 for dogs, this dog supplement is packed with important essential fatty acids.
 It will boost your pet’s immune system and help keep their skin and coat in top shape, effectively reducing the amount of hair they shed in the process.
-Available in the form of cheese and fish-flavored soft chews, this supplement can be given as a treat.
+It can also aid in reducing inflammation which may relieve hip and joint pain in dogs who experience arthritis.

 Made in the USA, this coat-supporting supplement for dogs uses salmon oil to provide Omega 3 and 6 essential fatty acids.
 Enriched with ingredients such as brewer’s yeast, flaxseed, and garlic, this formula is ideally designed to make your pet’s fur shiny and soft again, as well as make sure there are no hairs all over your furniture.
 With the hickory-smoke flavor of these soft chews, you don’t have to worry about your pooch refusing to take his supplement.

-5. Zesty Paws Pure Wild Alaskan Salmon Oil for Dogs
+5. Honorary Mention: Zesty Paws Pure Wild Alaskan Salmon Oil for Dogs

 Sometimes, it’s the simplest stuff that works the best.
 With just one ingredient, this skin and coat supplement has the power to treat dry and flaky skin, dull coat, and shedding.
 The wild Alaskan salmon oil is easy to dispense with this handy bottle and the natural taste of fish oil is quite appealing to doggos (although you might not like their breath).
 Just add a few pumps to your dog’s kibble or wet food and that’s it!